demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Port_Scan_-_Adjusted_README.md

 - Escalates the incident in case of lateral movement alert detection.

 The playbook is designed to run as a sub-playbook in 'Cortex XDR Incident Handling - v3 & Cortex XDR Alerts Handling'.
-It depends on the data from the parent playbooks and can not be used as a standalone playbook.
+It depends on the data from the parent playbooks and can not be used as a standalone version.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.